Opening a One Mile Bakery

 Are You Inspected By The Council For Food Hygiene Standards?

 Yes, like any restaurant or food outlet.
 Each One Mile Bakery is inspected by the local Environmental Health Office and we display the rating on each website.
-Cardiff and Exeter have been inspected, and both were awarded the top food hygiene rating of 5.
+Cardiff, Exeter and Hale have been inspected, and all were awarded the top food hygiene rating of 5.
 Each baker has done the required Level 2 Food Hygiene training and examination before launching, and their business is registered with their local council.

 Is It Possible To Buy Gift Vouchers For Subscriptions?